MicrosoftDocs/win32-pr.pt-br/desktop-src/CIMWin32Prov/cim-cachememory.md

 <span id="This_device_is_not_working_properly_because_Windows_cannot_load_the_drivers_required_for_this_device."></span><span id="this_device_is_not_working_properly_because_windows_cannot_load_the_drivers_required_for_this_device."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY_BECAUSE_WINDOWS_CANNOT_LOAD_THE_DRIVERS_REQUIRED_FOR_THIS_DEVICE."></span>

-**Este dispositivo não está funcionando corretamente porque o Windows não pode carregar os drivers necessários para este dispositivo.** (31)
+**este dispositivo não está funcionando corretamente porque Windows não pode carregar os drivers necessários para este dispositivo.** (31)

 </dt> <dd></dd> </dl>